haskell-lang/haskell-lang/static/markdown/how-to-contribute.md

 If your project fits this description as well, feel free to [open a PR to add it to the list](https://github.com/haskell-lang/haskell-lang/pulls).

+Check out [Haskell Weekly](https://haskellweekly.news/) for a list of hand-picked issues each week.

 + [aeson](https://github.com/bos/aeson)

   > aeson is a fast Haskell library for working with JSON data.